named-data/NDN-CCL-API/data.rst

 Data.setSignature Method
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Set the signature to a copy of the given signature.
+Set the signature to a copy of the given :ref:`Signature <Signature>` object.

 .. note::